 Note that it is always acceptable for an individual to decide that they do not wish to participate, after reviewing the potential risks for severe illness associated with the COVID-19 virus (see the CDC and FL Dept. of Health reference links provided below) against their personal and family situation.

 - As always, only hike sections of the trail that are open to the public according to the relevant land managing agency.
+Visit our Trail Closures and Notices page for more information.

 - If significant travel is required, we recommend instead that you explore your local trails and open spaces to reduce risk of spreading the disease.